phthom/HybridCloud/3-KubeIKSLab.md

 With IBM Cloud Kubernetes Service (IKS), you can define complex architectures that implement resiliency, high availability and replication between data centers and regions (also called AZ – availability zones).

-In this lab, we are not going to implement such a complex environment.